expo/expo/docs/pages/versions/unversioned/sdk/storereview.md

 **`expo-store-review`** provides access to the `SKStoreReviewController` API in iOS 10.3+ devices, allowing you to ask the user to rate your app without ever having to leave the app itself.

-> If this is used in Android the device will attempt to link to the Play Store using native `Linking` and the `android.playStoreUrl` from the `app.config.js` or `app.json` instead.
+> If this is used in Android the device will attempt to link to the Play Store using native `Linking` and the `android.playStoreUrl` from `app.config.js` or `app.json` instead.

 <PlatformsSection android emulator ios simulator />